- Clinically suspect arthralgia

 Her research is focused on understanding the processes underlying the course and outcome of early arthritis and clinically suspect arthralgia, in order to promote timely and individualized treatment decision making.

 She performs longitudinal studies to this end.
-She supervises different research lines evaluating the role genetics, auto-antibodies and MR imaging.
+She supervises different research lines evaluating the role genetics, auto-antibodies, other serological markers and MR imaging.
 These projects focused on disease progression in several phases of RA.
 Previously she studied progression of joint destruction in patients with classified RA and progression of patients with unclassified arthritis to rheumatoid arthritis.
 Currently her work is concentrating on Clinically Suspect Arthralgia, the earliest possible phase to clinically identify patients with imminent RA.
 In order to reduce referral delays and enhance early identification of arthritis, she has initiated the Early Arthritis Recognition clinic.

 Leids Universitair Medisch Centrum